RomanMakarov6666/itrade-amado/README.md

 java -jar target/iTrade-0.0.1-SNAPSHOT.jar
 ```

+---

 ## Image Storage

-Uploaded product images are stored directly in the MySQL database as `LONGBLOB` records together with metadata such as filename, size, and content type.
+Product images are stored in the MySQL database as LONGBLOB along with metadata such as filename, size, and content type.